We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 If surgery is required, the orthopaedic surgeon will talk the patient about their treatment options and prepare them for what is likely to happen, both before and after surgery, including factors such as pain management, complications and mental health.

-If appropriate, robotic surgery (or robot assisted surgery [RAS]), may be offered as part of the surgical intervention treatment plan.
+If appropriate, robotic surgery, may be offered as part of the surgical intervention treatment plan.
 Robotic surgery allows orthopaedic surgeons to perform procedures with heightened precision, flexibility and control.

 Mater is dedicated to transforming the way we deliver orthopaedic care by providing the latest evidence-based health technology for our patients.